antipersona/ANTITEMA/README.md

 The rest of the folders should be placed on ~/.config/

-- The spicetify theme was made using from Onepunch theme by okarin001 as a base. https://github.com/okarin001/Onepunch
+- The spicetify theme was made using Onepunch theme by okarin001 as a base. https://github.com/okarin001/Onepunch

-- Betterdiscord theme is a modification of amoled-cord by LuckFire. https://github.com/LuckFire/amoled-cord
+- Betterdiscord theme is a small modification of amoled-cord by LuckFire. https://github.com/LuckFire/amoled-cord

 - Slightly modified version of the rounded theme for rofi by LR-Tech. https://github.com/lr-tech/rofi-themes-collection